Advice for Older Siblings of Adopted Children

 If your parents are adopting, I really, really, really hope that you have the kind of relationship where you can address resentment.
 It’s something that festers and thrives in secrecy until it destroys relationships.
 If you feel resentment towards your parents – maybe a perceived deficiency in time, attention, patience, or financial support- call it out.
 Maybe it’s irrational and you just can’t see it.
 Maybe your parents have felt it too but didn’t know how to bring it up.
 This is the blessing about being older when your parents adopt: you’re not a child who can only express complex emotions through temper tantrums.
 You’re an adult who can feel stupid about trying to express complex emotions through passive aggressive temper tantrums.
 Just be honest and willing to be an active part of the solution.

 BUT, if you’re feeling resentment towards your new sibling(s), perhaps it’s time to take a step back and consider why.
 It’s always deeper than mild annoyances because that child sure didn’t do anything to you.
 I would, before anything, pray for a change in attitude and then I would seek to build a meaningful relationship.
 Do you resent that your schedule changed and you have to pick them up from school?
-Blast your favorite tunes you want to share with them or start a book on tape.
+Blast your favorite tunes you want to share with them or start a book on tape that you can bond over.
 Sick of becoming the live-in babysitter?
 Watch a childhood classic that brought you joy ((when Paris discovered the Cheetah Girls and agreed that Raven Simone’s character was a hot mess, it was like the world became as it was meant to be)).
-Don’t like sharing a room?
+Don’t like sharing a room with a new little sibling?
 Do like my sister Emma- make a cleaning schedule and put words of affirmation up on the wall.
 Needing space?
 Don’t be afraid to vocalize and prioritize that for yourself.
 The first rule of care-taking is that you’ll fail every time if you don’t take care of yourself.
 I believe knowing your limits and being able to cheerfully do the best you can within them are huge tools to work through resentment.